 Candidates will have 90 seconds to practise after which the examiner will play the backing track twice.
 The first time is to practise and the second time is to perform the final version for the exam.
-For each playthrough, the backing track will begin with a one bar count-in.
-During the practice time, candidates will be given the option of a metronome click throughout or a one bar count-in at the beginning.
+For the first play through, there will be four clicks.
+For the test, there will be a one bar count-in.During the practice time, candidates will be given the option of a metronome click throughout or a one bar count-in at the beginning.